opencreek/vlad/README.md

 Vlad is not just a set of types, it offers utilities to compose validators following those types.

-Usually when validating data (e.g. in a form, an API endpoint, a data pipeline...), you need to validate a data structure that is nested multiple levels deep, but the actual validation on the "leaf" values are often the same.
+Usually when validating data (e.g. in a form, an API endpoint, a data pipeline...), you need to validate a data structure that is nested multiple levels deep, but the actual validations on the "leaf" values are often the same.

-To make writing validatos for such structures fast and readable while allowing you to reuse your validators, vlad offers composition functions to build validators for objects and arrays out of other validators.
+To make writing validatos for such structures fast and readable while allowing you to reuse your validators, vlad offers composition functions to build "bigger" validators out of "smaller" validators.

 ### `object`